Steps: up to 3

-Apple launched iCloud back in 2011, as they rolled out iOS 5.
-Since then, an increasing amount of iPhone data has made its way to the services available through iCloud, and nearly a billion users have signed up to the service.
+Apple launched iCloud in 2011, alongside iOS 5.
+Since then, an increasing amount of iPhone data has made its way there, and nearly a billion users have signed up to iCloud.
 Whilst most people may have heard of iCloud Photo Library, and have an idea that their phone might create iCloud backups, there's a lot more to iCloud -- and to the data it stores.

 This guide lays out simple steps to recover your data from iCloud, whether you've lost or deleted it, or need to pull it out so that you can store it safely elsewhere.
 If you read on, this guide will make you an expert on iCloud and its associated services.

 It's possible to get just about every sort of data from iCloud:

 Have you failed an iOS upgrade or lost your iOS device?
 Do you need to get your photos, documents or contacts from your iCloud backup?
 Unlike iTunes backups, it's not easy to directly access many of the files stored on iCloud.